TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/blacksky-looks-to-expand-its-military-business-amid-growing-interest-in-commercial-satellite-imagery/" >🔗</a> **[SpaceNews]** BlackSky looks to expand its military business amid growing interest in commercial satellite imagery
 - <a href="https://spacenews.com/private-astronaut-mission-cleared-for-launch/" >🔗</a> **[SpaceNews]** Private astronaut mission cleared for launch
 - <a href="https://spacenews.com/astroscale-to-restart-debris-removal-demo-with-half-the-thrusters/" >🔗</a> **[SpaceNews]** Astroscale to restart debris-removal demo with half the thrusters
 - <a href="http://www.nasa.gov/press-release/nasa-awards-contract-for-modeling-simulation-capabilities-to-ansys" >🔗</a> **[NASA]** NASA Awards Contract for Modeling, Simulation Capabilities to ANSYS
 - <a href="https://spacenews.com/getting-a-jump-on-traffic-the-sudden-urgency-of-government-industry-partnerships-in-space-traffic-management/" >🔗</a> **[SpaceNews]** Getting a jump on traffic: The sudden urgency of government-industry partnerships in space traffic management
-- <a href="https://www.nasaspaceflight.com/2022/04/kuiper-awards-2022/" >🔗</a> **[NASA Spaceflight]** Arianespace, ULA, Blue Origin discuss executing ambitious Kuiper constellation missions for Amazon

 ### Launch-related News 🚀